top of page

 We had less than 7 hours of sleep before waking up at 1.45am and got ready for the final ascend to the peak.
 Fully geared with warm jackets and pants, gloves (make sure it's waterproof too), head wear and headlamps, and only essentials in our backpacks (mainly water and camera, the rest was left in the room), we went to rendezvous with our guide.
 Then, we were led outside to assemble with other climbers.
 The rain had stopped and the temperature was indicated as 8.8°C.

-At 2.30am, all climbers were accounted for — except for those who had admitted defeat and opted out, or would not mind missing the sunrise — and we began our ascend up the last 833m (altitude) to the summit in the cold dark morning.
+2.30am, all climbers were accounted for — except for those who had admitted defeat and opted out, or would not mind missing the sunrise — and we began our ascend up the last 833m (altitude) to the summit in the cold dark morning.

-It was no easy morning hike — it's a climb.
+It was no easy morning hike — it was a climb.
 The upward-going slopes were what greeted us in 10 minutes.
 No photographs could be taken in the darkness and both hands were needed to reach out for support and balancing.
 The final climb was much steeper than the previous day's trek.
-There were sparser vegetation with more rocky outcrops.
+There were few vegetation with more rocky outcrops.
 We were totally exposed to the cold winds.
 Aching legs, cold hands, numb feet and clattering teeth worked together to move the body up the mountain in the cold thin air.

 Among the four of us, two gave up after a short while, having headaches due to altitude sickness and muscle aches, and retreated back to the rest house.
 The rest of us continued the climb to Sayat Sayat Hut, which was the last gateway before the summit.
 Again, we had our passes verified and names recorded.
 We did not know the temperature at that point but it should be another few degrees lower.